 Bronchioles are small airways (< 2 mm in diameter) and lack cartilage and submucosal glands.
 The terminal bronchiole, a 16th-generation airway, is the final conducting airway that terminates in the respiratory bronchioles.
 The acinus (ie, the gas exchange unit of the lung) consists of respiratory bronchioles, the alveolar duct, and alveoli.
 The bronchiolar lining consists of surfactant-secreting Clara cells and neuroendocrine cells, which are the source of bioactive products such as somatostatin, endothelin, and serotonin.

 Bronchiolar injury and the consequent interplay between inflammatory and mesenchymal cells can lead to diverse pathologic and clinical syndromes.
-The effects of bronchiolar injury include the following:
+The effects of bronchiolar injury may begin 18 to 24 hours after the infection and include the following:

 Increased mucus secretion

 Complex immunologic mechanisms play a role in the pathogenesis of bronchiolitis.
 Type 1 allergic reactions mediated by immunoglobulin E (IgE) may account for some clinically significant bronchiolitis.
 Infants who are breastfed with colostrum rich in immunoglobulin A (IgA) appear to be relatively protected from bronchiolitis.
 [10, 11]

 Necrosis of the respiratory epithelium is one of the earliest lesions in bronchiolitis and occurs within 24 hours of acquisition of infection.
 Proliferation of goblet cells results in excessive mucus production, whereas epithelial regeneration with nonciliated cells impairs elimination of secretions.
 Lymphocytic infiltration may result in submucosal edema.